 Director of the CHS Alliance

 Tanya leads the CHS Alliance made up of over 150 organisations.
 The CHS Alliance unites its global membership in applying the Core Humanitarian Standard.
-We encourage organisations to hold themselves to account on how they can improve how they work, with and for, people affected by crisis.
+The CHS Alliance, encourages organisations to hold themselves to account on how they can improve how they work, with and for, people affected by crisis.
 Prior to this role Tanya was the Chief Executive Officer for ILEP, leading a passionate Federation of NGOs, who have been working together for more than 50 years, fighting the stigma, disabilities and transmission of leprosy and other neglected diseases.
 She has also worked for the International Council of Voluntary Agencies and the International Federation of the Red Cross.

 Director Humanitarian Policy Group

 HPG is one of the world's leading teams working on humanitarian issues.
 They are dedicated to improving humanitarian policy and practice through a combination of high-quality analysis, dialogue and debate.
-Prior to holding this post Sorcha has been an independent consultant and researcher as well as the Head of Policy for the British Red Cross.
+Prior to holding this post Sorcha was an independent consultant and researcher as well as the Head of Policy for the British Red Cross.